yiisoft/rbac-db/README.md

 ```

 By default, when called repeatedly, the creation of tables will be skipped if they are already exist.
 The `--force` flag
-can be added to force dropping of existing tables and recreate them:
+can be added to force drop existing tables and recreate them:

 ```shell
 rbac/db/init --force